Urban legends about drugs: "Permatripping" and HPPD

+Retention of LSD in spinal fluid

+The claim that LSD is permanently retained in the spinal fluid is an urban legend.
+LSD is metabolized by the liver.

-LSD is metabolized by the liver, and has an elimination half-life of around 2.5 to 4 hours.
+LSD has an elimination half-life of around 2.5 to 4 hours, meaning it does not remain in the spine or any other bodily tissues.

 Strychnine

 Anti-drug educators frequently tell their students some variant on the theme of inevitable strychnine poisoning through LSD use, for example, that strychnine is commonly sold as a cheaper substitute for LSD by unscrupulous drug dealers; that strychnine is a byproduct of LSD synthesis; that the body produces strychnine as a result of LSD metabolism; or that strychnine is used as a preservative to prevent the otherwise natural, rapid decomposition of LSD, allowing it to be stored; or that strychnine is somehow necessary to bond LSD to blotter paper.
 None of this is true.
 These claims may even be believed and propagated by drug users themselves.
 In reality, most hallucinogens cause some degree of mental or physical discomfort after the "trip" is over.
 This is an indirect effect of the drug, not strychnine or any other adulterant.
 Additionally, strychnine is one of the most bitter substances known, with a detection threshold of 1 part per million, well below toxic levels.
 Finally, the dangerous dose of strychnine is too high to be contained in a blotter square.

 Strychnine has indeed rarely been discovered mixed with LSD and other drugs in a few samples recovered by law enforcement agencies, but these were all found in murder or attempted murder investigations where someone was being specifically targeted for poisoning, and not associated with recreational LSD use.

-A related myth is that a new type of gang initiation requires the initiate to put a mixture of LSD and strychnine on the buttons of as many payphones as possible.
+A related myth was that a type of gang initiation required the initiate to put a mixture of LSD and strychnine on the buttons of as many payphones as possible.
 This too is debunked by the urban legends website Snopes.com.